Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient-based Parameter Inference in Time-Dependent Systems

 The pronounced $K_{\rm d}$ dependence of the gradient variance arises from two compounding contributions: (i)~the dependence of the single-step variance on $K_{\rm d}$, and (ii)~the $K_{\rm d}$-dependent variance propagation along the chain of Gillespie steps.
-We find that for both GS-ST and SF, the variance associated with an individual step increases substantially as $K_{\rm d}$ is reduced (Fig.~\ref{fig:repr_var}e for GS-ST and Supplementary Material Section~IID for SF).
+We find that for \emph{both} estimators, the variance associated with an individual step increases substantially as $K_{\rm d}$ is reduced (Fig.~\ref{fig:repr_var}e for GS-ST and Supplementary Fig.~\ref{SMfig:repr__variance_sf} for SF).
 Consequently, this increase alone does not explain the difference between the two estimators.
-The key additional effect is that, for sufficiently small $K_{\rm d}$, the GS-ST estimator enters a regime in which gradient variances are strongly amplified along the trajectory, causing the total variance to grow rapidly with trajectory length (dark blue data points in Fig.~\ref{fig:repr_var}f).
-By contrast, the SF estimator does not exhibit such amplification: for large~$s$, its variance grows only linearly with the number of Gillespie steps (green data points in Fig.~\ref{fig:repr_var}f). \looseness=-1 A natural strategy to mitigate the large variance at small $K_{\rm d}$ is to increase the temperature $\tau$ of the GS-ST estimator.
-Indeed, larger temperature~$\tau$ restores convergence for the difficult parameter sets discussed above.
+The key difference is that, for sufficiently small $K_{\rm d}$, the GS-ST estimator enters a regime in which gradient variances accumulate multiplicatively along the trajectory, causing the total variance to grow rapidly with trajectory length (dark blue data points in Fig.~\ref{fig:repr_var}f).
+By contrast, the SF estimator does not show this behavior: for large~$s$, its variance grows only linearly with the number of Gillespie steps (green data points in Fig.~\ref{fig:repr_var}f). \looseness=-1 A natural strategy to mitigate the large variance at small $K_{\rm d}$ is to increase the temperature $\tau$ of the GS-ST estimator.
+Indeed, larger temperature~$\tau$ restores convergence for some of the difficult parameter sets discussed above.
 However, this comes at the cost of introducing a new set of non-converging inference runs.
-As shown in Supplementary Material Section~IIE, these failures are not caused by large variance, but by a bias in the estimated gradients, which causes the optimization to miss the true optimum.
+As shown in Appendix~\ref{APsec:repr_bias_gsst}, these failures are not caused by large variance, but by a bias in the estimated gradients, which causes the optimization to miss the true optimum.